 - Library — Movies and TV shows you own through Google Play (Google Play Movies and TV is being rebranded as ‘Google TV.’)

 I wanted to call special attention to the “For You” page.
 This page recommends content based on the services you subscribe to and what you watch.
 For this feature to work, you need to be signed in to your Google account and have “Web and App Activity” turned on.
 See this Google TV support article for more details.

 Our Take On The Chromecast with Google TV

 At $49.99, the Chromecast with Google TV is likely the best Android TV streaming device on the market.
-Chromecast users that have longed for a remote and more convenient voice feature will be pleased.
-The addition of Google TV puts chrome cast on par with devices like the Roku and Amazon Fire TV and gives consumers a 3rd viable option for a top-notch streaming device at the $50 price point.
+Chromecast users who have longed for a remote and more convenient voice feature will be pleased.
+The addition of Google TV puts Chromecast on par with devices like the Roku, Apple TV, and Amazon Fire TV and gives consumers a 4th viable option for a top-notch streaming device at the $50 price point.